Adult Literacy Empowers

 Adults with less than a high school diploma earn three times less than those with higher education.
 Adult literacy yields better economic outcomes and can improve job opportunities, family relationships, children’s education, health issues, and general quality of life.

 At First Literacy, we are committed to helping adults in Massachusetts improve their literacy skills so they can succeed in every aspect of their lives.
-That means helping adult learners continue their education and championing the incredible teachers that are on the front lines of the fight for adult literacy.
-With help from you and thousands of others, our impact is significant and life changing.
+That means helping adult learners continue their education and championing the incredible teachers who are on the front lines of the fight for adult literacy.
+With help from you and many others, our impact is significant and life changing.

 Our Impact 2020-2021